FI-Solutions/highcharts-vue/README.md

 ## Component Properties

-Here is the list of all available props allowed to pass directly to your `<highcharts>` component instance, which wrapper is able to handle.
+Here is the list of all available props allowed to pass directly to your `<highcharts>` component instance, which this integration is able to handle.

 | Parameter | Type | Required | Description |
 | --------- | :----: | :--------: | ----------- |